yokoffing/filterlists/README.md

 For sites where uBO seems unnecessary (e.g., pages with no ads), [turn off](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering) cosmetic filtering for the site.
 This will still protect you from security and privacy risks (network requests) but reduce overhead to page load.

 ## Optimized Lists

+> [!IMPORTANT]
+> These lists sacrifice blocking comprehensiveness for efficiency, so expect occasional gaps in coverage when compared to their regular versions.
+Remember this if you run into less blocking than anticipated or when troubleshooting a website.

 [AdGuard](https://github.com/AdguardTeam) provides filters that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
 These lists are designed to be lighter and faster but still maintain high standards for content blocking.
 The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they opt-in to share.

 uBO can handle 300k+ filters, but you might not need that many rules to block unwanted content effectively.
 You can use alternative lists with fewer rules than the built-in ones if you want to save CPU and memory on your device.

-> [!IMPORTANT]
+> [!NOTE]
-> These lists sacrifice blocking comprehensiveness for efficiency, so expect occasional gaps in coverage when compared to their regular versions.
-Remember this if you run into less blocking than anticipated or when troubleshooting a website.

-### Categories

-The rule counts shown below are when compared to their original list in uBO.
-Also, the link to the iOS versions is included for reference, but you don't need them when running [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html).
+> AdGuard for [iOS](https://adguard.com/en/adguard-ios/overview.html) automatically uses optimized filters, so you don't need to manually add the iOS-specific links provided below.
+The guide includes these links mainly for reference, as AdGuard doesn't explicitly label the built-in filters as "optimized" even though they are.

+The rule counts below compare each optimized list to its original version in uBlock Origin.
+The numbers are a snapshot of the rule counts at the time of writing.

 ### Ads